franz-deleon/OAuth2Provider/README.md

                 ),
             ),

-            // e.
+            // f.
 Token Types
-            //    The 'token_type' key is managed by Service\Factory\ServerFeature\TokenTypeFactory
+            //    - The 'token_type' key is initialized by Service\Factory\ServerFeature\TokenTypeFactory
-            //    and initialized objects are stored in container Container\TokenTypeContainer.
+            //    - Initialized objects are stored in container Container\TokenTypeContainer.
+            //    - The configuration objects can be found in OAuth2Provider\Options\TokenType\*
             //
             //    The list below shows the available Token type(s) strategies and usages:
             //
             //    1. bearer
+            //
             'token_type' => array(
                 // 1. bearer
                 'name' => 'bearer',